 The Sherman Center began working with early childhood educators at two partner schools in the 2017-18 school year.
 These schools, Lakeland and Maree G. Farring, serve students in grades preK-8.
-In the 2018-19 school year, the Sherman Center will expand its work to two additional partner schools: Curtis Bay and Bay Brook.
+In the 2018-19 school year, the Sherman Center expanded its work to two additional partner schools: Curtis Bay and Bay Brook.
+Arundel (beginning with its kindergarten team) was welcomed as an additional partner school in the 2020-2021 school year.

 The Sherman Center collaborates with its partner schools to implement site-specific and cross-site projects to improve early literacy instruction, resources, supports, and outcomes.
 Its focus on early literacy reflects the schools’ goals and a growing recognition of the importance of early literacy for young children’s life-long success.